npole0103/snakeGame/README.md

 Creating Item beyond the map // 2020/12/12 fix

-Up and Down direction is faster than Left and Right direction //2020/12/12 fix reason : Because Console size is x 120 and y 30, So fix the gotoxy method x, y -> 2x, y
+Up and Down direction is faster than Left and Right direction //2020/12/12 fix

+reason : Because Console size is x 120 and y 30, So I am to fix the gotoxy method x, y -> 2x, y

 ---